pkpio/CollabTodo/docs/index.md

 ## 1. Introduction

-CollabTodo is simply put a Colloborative Todo application with the added advantage of being fully decentralized and auto syncing to multiple device in background.
+CollabTodo is simply put a Colloborative Todo application with the added advantage of being fully decentralized and auto syncing to multiple devices in the background.

 **Note:** Requires Android 2.3+ and Multicast enabled network